 This is a great exercise to improve your hand placements.
 Find an easy route to practice.
 Imagine your hands has a special glue to each of the fingers and your palm.
 Once you touch a hold, you can not allow your hands to be re-positioned.
 It is stuck in that position until you move that hand to a new hold.
 If you re-positioned your hand deduct yourself a point.
 This way you can keep track of your hand positions and set a goal to improve each time you practice.

 Once again choose an easy route.
 Move like a ninja and positioning your feet with precision.
-Target a foot hold and position your feet the exact surface you would like to contact.
-Transfer and lightly lunge your weight to the foot hold.
-You can combine the sticky hands exercise to the silent feet.
+Target a foothold and position your feet on the exact surface you would like to contact.
+Transfer and lightly lunge your weight to the foothold.
+You can combine the sticky hands exercise with the silent feet.
 This requires total focus and concentration.
 No slamming the feet against the hold.

 Hang with Straight Arm(s)

 When climbing notice the position of your arms and elbows.
 I keep my arms and elbow straight as much as possible.
-This help redistribute my weight using the bigger muscles such as my back and shoulder.
+This helps redistributes my weight using the bigger muscles such as my back and shoulder.
 When my elbow is bent, all my weight relies primarily on my forearm, biceps, and the small muscles around my elbow.
-This cause a lot more stress on my elbow.
+This causes a lot more stress on my elbow.
 This often creates a tennis elbow injury especially when you first start out.